gfonteno/oci/oci-vtaps-flow-logs/lab3/lab3.md

       ![flowlog-searchssh](images/flowlog-searchssh.png)

-    There are many use cases that can be addressed by collecting Flow Logs.
+    There are many use cases that can be addressed by collecting flow logs.
 As such the filters created can be complex and creative.

 **Congratulations!** You have completed this lab.